dmargala/mpi-playground/README.md

 ### Example 3

-`ex3-mpi4dummies.py` is an example that uses the helper classes to achieve the same thing.
+`ex3-mpi4dummies.py` is an example that uses a helper class to achieve to achieve the same effect.
 The implementation is a bit cleaner and makes the pattern easy to reuse and extend.

 ```
 > mpiexec -n 2 python ex3-mpi4dummies.py --trigger-one --mpi